Get ready for the UEFA Europa League

 Worth pointing out

 • Edin Džeko could make his 100th appearance in UEFA club competition when Roma host CFR Cluj.
-Now 34, the Bosnian has been used sparingly this season but may get the nod after the Giallorossi were held 0-0 by CSKA last time out.
+Now 34, the Bosnian has been used sparingly this season but may come off the bench tonight.
 Džeko has been among the goals this term and his all-time record in Europe confirms his class: 99 games, 41 goals, 24 assists.

 • Scoring goals from your own half are all the rage this season.
 Kemar Roofe found the net from 50m for Rangers on Matchday 1, a UEFA Europa League record that lasted all of seven days before Omonoia's Jordi Gómez registered from 59m.
 Who's next?